What is your blurb policy?

 I see YA as a perspective.
 So, are you writing from that perspective?

-But was there one eye-opening moment that made you decide to write for young adults?
+What made you decide to write for young adults?

 Do you get to pick the covers on your books?